-- i) The one-time transfer of securities to/from HTM category with the approval of Board of Directors undertaken by banks at the beginning of the accounting year. - ii) Direct sales from HTM for bringing down SLR holdings in HTM category consequent to a downward revision in SLR requirements by RBI. - iii) Sales to the Reserve Bank of India under liquidity management operations of RBI like Open Market Operations (OMO) and the Government Securities Acquisition Programme (GSAP). - iv) Repurchase of Government Securities by Government of India from banks
+- The one-time transfer of securities to/from HTM category with the approval of Board of Directors undertaken by banks at the beginning of the accounting year. - ii) Direct sales from HTM for bringing down SLR holdings in HTM category consequent to a downward revision in SLR requirements by RBI. - Sales to the Reserve Bank of India under liquidity management operations of RBI like Open Market Operations (OMO) and the Government Securities Acquisition Programme (GSAP).

-19 Carrying value less net depreciation (ignoring net appreciation) i.e., the net amount reflected in the balance sheet g) Non-SLR investment portfolio
+13 Carrying value less net depreciation (ignoring net appreciation) i.e. the net amount reflected in the balance sheet d) Non-SLR investment portfolio i) Non-performing non-SLR investments ii) Issuer composition of non-SLR investments